dotnet/csharplang/proposals/ref-struct-interfaces.md

 Rules (4) and (5) are slightly altered.
 Note that rule (4) does not need to be transferred exactly because we have a notion of type parameters without the `heap` contraint.
 Rule (5) is complicated.
 Implementing interfaces is not universally unsound, but default interface methods imply a receiver of interface type, which is a non-value type and violates rule (3).
 Thus, default-interface-members are disallowed.

 With these rules, "constraint-C#" is ref-struct safe, supports type substitution, and supports interface implementation.
 The next step is to translate the language defined in this proposal, which we may call "allow-C#", into "constraint-C#".
 Fortunately, this is trivial.
 The lowering is a straightforward syntactic transformation.
-The syntax `allow T : ref struct` in "allow-C#" is equivalent in "constraint-C#" to no constraint and the absence of "allow clauses" is equivalent to the `heap` constraint.
+The syntax `where T : allows ref struct` in "allow-C#" is equivalent in "constraint-C#" to no constraint and the absence of "allow clauses" is equivalent to the `heap` constraint.
 Since the abstract semantics and typing are equivalent, "allow-C#" is also sound.

 There is one last property which we might consider: whether all typed terms in C# are also typed in "constraint-C#".
 In other words, we want to know if, for all terms `t` in C#, whether the corresponding term `t'` after lowering to "constraint-C#" is well-typed.
 This is not a soundness constraint -- making terms ill-typed in our target language would never allow unsafety -- rather, it concerns backwards-compatibility.
 If we decide to use the typing of "constraint-C#" to validate "allow-C#", we would like to confirm that we are not making any existing C# code illegal.